apache/www-site/content/foundation/marks/events.md

 Event organizers must allow a project management committee (PMC) representative from any project whose marks are used, or alternately a member from Community Development, to sit on their Selection Committee.
-The PMC or Community Development representative will represent the ASF, not their employer, to help ensure that the event follows ASF guidelines.
+The PMC or Community Development representatives will represent the ASF, not their employer, to help ensure that the event follows ASF guidelines.
 PMC representatives from Apache must be associated with at least two different organizations, to avoid the appearance of the event being tightly tied to one commercial organization.